SteelCompendium/data-gen/Abilities/Tactician/Parry.md

 - **Type:** Triggered
 - **Distance:** Self or Reach 1
 - **Target:** Self or 1 ally
+- **Trigger:** A creature makes a Weapon attack against the target.

 **Effect:** The attack’s damage against the target is halved.